Just like other major surgeries, after a hysterectomy women will have to deal with pain.

 - Pain during intercourse

+Pain after hysterectomy due to the reoccurrence of endometriosis may happen when the endometriosis lesions are not thoroughly removed during surgery.
 Having a hysterectomy does not always cure persistent pelvic pain due to endometriosis.
-Pain after hysterectomy due to reoccurrence of endometriosis may happen when the endometriosis lesions are not thoroughly removed during surgery.
 Women who choose to keep their ovaries should know that they have a 6 times higher chance of reoccurrence compared to women who have the ovaries removed.

 5. Ovarian pain after hysterectomy

-By keeping their ovaries women may still experience monthly, menstrual or ovulation pains.
+Monthly ovulation pain can continue after hysterectomy when a woman still has her ovaries.
 After they remove the uterus, ovulation continues normally.
 Without the uterus, the eggs that are produced, fall in the pelvic cavity where they are absorbed.

 About 10% of women will develop ovarian cysts after hysterectomy.
 They believe this happens because there is less blood flow to the ovaries after they remove the uterus.
 Some of these cysts cause no symptoms at all but others can be the reason for severe abdominal pain after hysterectomy.